Judith Barsi page

 Jozsef left the bodies were they were for two days.
 On July 27th at about 8:30 in the morning, he drenched both bodies in gasoline and set the house on fire.
 He then went into the garage, placed the gun to his own temple, and shot himself.

-Judith and Maria were buried together in an unmarked grave on August 9th, 1988; the wherabouts of Jozsef's remains is a mystery, and to tell you the truth I really don't care what happened to him.
+Judith and Maria were buried together in an unmarked grave on August 9th, 1988; the wherabouts of Jozsef's remains is a mystery.
 Judith's grave was adorned with a headstone, bought by her fans, on Monday August 23, 2004.
 It took just over 16 years, but Judith's grave got marked.
 Maria also got her marker on Friday January 28, 2005.

 Confusion exists over the exact date Judith and Maria were killed.
 Even though her death certificate states that she died on July 27th, Judith and Maria were in fact killed on the 25th; they were DISCOVERED on the 27th, and that's why the death certificate states that date.